It is important to build an excellent educational foundation for your child’s learning. To do…

 The English program gives primary students a glimpse of what it is like working and learning in adulthood.
 At ages eight and nine, they are asked to “realistically” consider which careers they are interested in and are taught that employers value team players, conscientious workers, and employees who are good at problem solving.

 In an effort to get them to think “realistically” about their career prospects, children aged 10 write a CV listing the talents and characteristics they possess that are useful in the workplace, including their Excel and PowerPoint skills, punctuality record, interests, and any certificates they have for music, sports, or academic success.

-One extremely important result of career advice for primary students is that it helps them realize they need to do well at school and go on to higher education.
+One extremely important result of career advice for primary students is that it helps them realize they need to do well at school and possibly go on to higher education.
 The seed is planted early, making children want to take advantages of all the opportunities an excellent education offers them.
-Talking about careers helps them understand they will have to go to university to get the job they want.
+Talking about careers helps them understand the things they may need to achieve in order to achieve their goals.

 Experts agree that career planning should start as early as possible.
 It is never too early to start talking about careers and you can help your child by doing the following:

 In England, the government wants career advice to start in primary schools and for universities to give younger pupils an experience of higher education and the wider world of work.
 English primary students are not the only ones that can benefit from career advice.
 Parents, educators, and experts everywhere need to recognize the fertile minds of primary students are ready and willing to think about the future and the careers they will choose.